feedhenry-staff/fh-js-mocks/README.md

 To use these mocks simply include them in a script tag in a custom test HTML file or inject them using Karma (which is a much better idea).

-These should be included *AFTER* the standard SDK script (if you're including it) to ensure the overrides apply correctly to the SDK.
+These should be included *instead* of the standard SDK script when testing.
+It may work by performing overrides later in it's life, but not right now.

 What's quite nice about this is that you can write all tests in a blocking manner which keeps things pretty simple.
 You can write them using non-blocking